jushih/Neo4j_production_line/README.md

 <img src="https://github.com/jushih/Neo4j_production_line/blob/master/images/neo4j_nodes.png" width="800">

-Hovering over each node will show its node properties.
-For the highlighted station feature F1145, we can see that it belongs to Line 1 and Station 24 and its full ID is L1_S24_F1145.
+Hovering over each node will show its properties.
+For the highlighted station feature F1145, we can see that it belongs to Line 1 and Station 24.
+Its full ID is L1_S24_F1145.

 Now that the nodes are created, it's time to add relationships.
 I use Cypher to "match" the nodes to the station that each part is entering and exiting.
 Then I draw a relationship between those nodes and fill it with the properties of that part during its transition.